Oblivious Sketching of High-Degree Polynomial Kernels: Introduction

 It can be shown that $M$ is built from our various $\sbase$ and $\tbase$ matrices using three different operations: multiplication, direct sum, and row-wise tensoring.
-In other words, it is sufficient to show that if $Q$ and $Q'$ both have the second moment property, then so does $QQ'$ and $Q \times Q'$.
-This turns out to hold for $QQ'$ and $Q \times Q'$ (Here $\times$ is the tensor product of matrices.
-See \cref{section:preliminaries}).
-We show in Section \ref{sec:moment-bounds} that the construction $\Pi^p$ with {\sf CountSketch} on the leaves and {\sf TensorSketch} on the internal nodes satisfies $O(\frac{p}{m})$-Second Moment Property.
+In other words, it is sufficient to show that if $Q$ and $Q'$ both have the $(\eps,\delta,t)$-JL Moment Property, then so does $QQ'$, $Q\oplus Q'$ and $Q\bullet Q'$.
+This turns out to hold for $Q\oplus Q'$, but $QQ'$ and $Q\bullet Q'$ are more tricky.
+(Here $\oplus$ is the direct sum and $\bullet$ is the composition of tensoring the rows.
+See \cref{section:preliminaries} on notation.)

+For multiplication, a simple union bound allows us to show that $Q^{(1)}Q^{(2)}\cdots Q^{(p)}$ has the $(p\eps,p\delta,t)$-JL Moment Property.
+This would unfortunately mean a factor of $p^2$ in the final dimension.
+The union bound is clearly suboptimal, since implicitly it is assumes that all the matrices conspire to either shrink or increase the norm of a vector, while in reality with independent matrices, we should get a random walk on the real line.
+Using an intricate decoupling argument, we show that this is indeed the case, and that $Q^{(1)}Q^{(2)}\cdots Q^{(p)}$ has the $(\sqrt{p}\eps,\delta,t)$-JL Moment Property, saving a factor of $p$ in the output dimension.

+Finally we need to analyze $Q\bullet Q'$.
+Here it is easy to show that the JL Moment Property doesn't in general propagate to $Q\bullet Q'$ (consider e.g. $Q$ being constant 0 on its first $m/2$ rows and $Q'$ having 0 on its $m/2$ last rows.)
+For most known constructions of JL matrices it does however turn out that $Q\bullet Q'$ behaves well.
+In particular we show this for matrices with independent sub-Gaussian entries (\cref{section:upper-subgauss}), and for the so-called Fast Johnson Lindenstrauss construction~\cite{AilonC06} (\cref{lem:tensorfastjl}).
+The main tool here is a higher order version of the classical Khintchine inequality~\cite{haagerup2007best} which bounds the moments $\Ep{\langle \sigma^{(1)} \otimes \sigma^{(2)}\otimes\cdots\otimes \sigma^{(p)}, x\rangle^t}$ when $\sigma^{(1)}, \dots \sigma^{(p)}$ are independent sub-Gaussian vectors (\cref{lem:gen-khinchine}).